energyapps/quizzer/README.md

 - If you rerun the script it will overwrite all of your information, but there is a log of the data you used stored in assets/xlsx.
 - Each question needs 4 answers
 - Beware, I set up a .gitignore so that csvs and jsons are not added to the repo.
+- For some reason the `in2csv` is throwing the following warnings. `/Library/Python/2.7/site-packages/agate/utils.py:275: UnnamedColumnWarning: Column 2 has no name.
+Using "c".` As far a I can tell these can be ignored.

 ### CSS Classes to use